elvis-epx/IoT/README.md

 ## Testing

-Great emphasis is made on testing and achieving high code coverage.
-Unit tests can be found at test/ and run on Linux.
-The sensors and actuators are mocked by the unit test scripts.
+Great emphasis is made on testing and achieving high code coverage, since debugging is generally difficult on MCUs (a little easier on ESP32, but still).

+Unit tests can be found at test/ and run on Linux or macOS.
+In Linux, the tests run with Valgrind for additional assurance.
+Sensors and actuators are mocked by the unit test scripts.
 Some Arduino APIs e.g. millis() and random() are mocked as well.

 Testing on actual platform needs some hardware setup to simulate sensors and actuators.
 One can use a protoboard, or a separate case containing